All communication with applicants is done via email.

 The number of offers sent initially varies from year to year and is decided by the Admissions Committee.

-If you do not receive a letter of offer, waitlist or regrets by the end of the day on 1 June of your application year, please contact us at firstname.lastname@example.org.
+If you do not receive a letter of offer, waitlist, or regrets on the second round offers date (as specified in the Applicant Information Bulletin), please contact us at email@example.com.

 The waitlist will close by the end of August.
 Information regarding placement on the waitlist or waitlist movement will not be discussed with any applicant.